mawinkler/playground-one/docs/scenarios/container-security-eks-fargate.md

-# Scenario: Runtime Vulnerability Scanning on EKS Fargate
+# Scenario: Runtime Vulnerability Scanning on Fargate

 ***DRAFT***

 ## Prerequisites

+- Playground One EKS Cluster with Fargate Profile
 - Vision One Container Security
-- Playground One EKS Cluster with Fargate Profile
 - Playground One Scenarios
   - Running app: Nginx